 Georgia’s Do Not Call List is now a part of the National Do Not Call Registry, which is enforced by the Federal Trade Commission and the Federal Communications Commission.
 The federal government can assess penalties when telemarketers ignore or circumvent our laws protecting you from invasion of your privacy.

 Sale of Business Opportunities and Multilevel Distribution Companies Act

 Business opportunity companies sell or lease to you the right to start a business identical to the parent company.
 You then purchase products, equipment, supplies or services from the company.

 Multilevel distribution is a form of retailing in which you earn a commission on products or services sold personally and by the distributors you recruit.

 Under Georgia's Sale of Business Opportunities and Multilevel Distribution Companies Act, if you sign up for certain business opportunities or join certain multilevel distribution companies, you must be given specific information prior to signing any contract.
 Additionally, the contract must detail the terms and conditions for your payment to the company, the goods or services the company will provide, and the approximate delivery date for these goods or services.
 Please note, however, that not all business opportunities and multilevel companies are covered by this law.

 Buying clubs charge a fee to join and offer merchandise to members at below-retail prices.
 Under the Georgia Buying Services Act, a buying club must purchase an annual license, offer consumers a three-day membership cancellation period, and maintain a $25,000 bond for the protection of its members.

 (O.C.G.A.
 Sections 43-17-1 et seq.)

-In accordance with the Georgia Charitable Solicitations Act, OCP helps to ensure that charities operating in Georgia are also abiding by the standards of the Fair Business Practices act.
+In accordance with the Georgia Charitable Solicitations Act, Georgia Department of Law's Consumer Protection Unit helps to ensure that charities operating in Georgia are also abiding by the standards of the Fair Business Practices act.